 In the following interview, Timur talks about the different circumstances he had to deal with whilst working in New York City and in Russia and what influence those experiences have had on the design and setup of his DIT cart.

 Hi Timur, nice to meet you!
-Can you please tell us a bit about yourself, for example where you are based off and what projects you are usually booked for?
+Can you please tell us a bit about yourself, for example, where you are based and what projects you are usually booked for?

-Contrary to many DIT’s I come from an Assistant Camera/Focus Puller background.
-I started my career in a camera department in New York City as a 2nd AC, then 1st, then I started to get involved into some minimal crew jobs, where the amount of people entering the location was very limited.
+Contrary to many DIT’s, I come from an Assistant Camera/Focus Puller background.
+I started my career in a camera department in New York City as a 2nd AC; then 1st, then I started to get involved in some minimal crew jobs, where the number of people entering the location was very limited.
 I had to be the all-in-one guy for the camera.
 That’s when I picked up data managing, which later evolved into the DIT path I am on today.

-Currently most of my work consists of the short term projects, with locals as well as with international crews coming to shoot in Moscow or St.Petersburg.
-And ever since my move I’ve been advocating for the importance of proper data management, showing how helpful dailies can be and how connecting set with post can save a lot of unwanted headache and get things done way quicker.
-Something that I offer here is unique to the area, DIT as a whole is just being born here and that’s incredibly exciting!
+Currently, most of my work consists of short-term projects, with locals as well as with international crews coming to shoot in Moscow or St.Petersburg.
+And ever since my move, I’ve been advocating for the importance of proper data management, showing how helpful dailies can be and how connecting set with post can save a lot of unwanted headaches and get things done way quicker.
+Something that I offer here is unique to the area, DIT as a whole is just being born here, and that’s incredibly exciting!

 We are interested in your DIT setup because we know that everyone’s setup varies.
 How would you describe your personal overall setup?

 Well, I do still work as an AC.
-So the goal of my setup was that it can be easy and quick – for the times when I only need to data manage alongside dealing with the camera.
-But also it should be powerful enough to scale it into something bigger – for the projects where DIT work is required.
+So the goal of my setup was that it could be easy and quick – for the times when I only need to data manage alongside dealing with the camera.
+But also, it should be powerful enough to scale it into something bigger – for the projects where DIT work is required.